google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 # Analyzing fuzzer performance

-ClusterFuzz automates fuzzing as much as possible, but it's responsibility of the users to write and maintain fuzzers in order to find security vulnerabilities and other software bugs.
-This page gives some recommendations on how to analyze the performance of the fuzzers running on ClusterFuzz.
+ClusterFuzz automates fuzzing as much as possible, but it's the responsibility of users to write and maintain fuzzers that can find security bugs.
+This page gives recommendations on how to analyze the performance of the fuzzers running on ClusterFuzz.

 **Note**: this page only applies to [fuzz targets] doing [coverage guided] fuzzing with [libFuzzer] or [AFL].